Arizona Medicaid Definition

 Specific Arizona Medicaid Programs

-Arizona LTC Services (ALTCS) – This is an AZ general Medicaid program for those with long term care needs.
+Arizona LTC Services (ALTCS) – This is an AZ Medicaid managed care program for those with long term care needs.
 The ALTCS program, sometimes called the Elderly and Physical Disability (EPD) program, will pay for nursing home care, but also for some care in beneficiaries’ homes, adult foster care homes, or in assisted living residences.
 Program beneficiaries who live at home are given the option to self-direct their own care via Agency with Choice (AWC) or Self Directed Attendant Care (SDAC).
 These options allow them to hire their own attendant / personal care provider rather than the Medicaid program assigning a caregiver to them.
 This includes the ability to hire family members